Strategy and Tactics

 Germans believe that important decisions should be reached via consensus.
 Ideally within the entire team, but at least among its key members.
 Once made, those decisions are best implemented when communicated, understood and accepted by the broader organization.

 Germans expect room to interpret decisions when implementing them.
-In many situations deviation from an assigned task is unavoidable, thus both accepted and expected by leadership.
-In certain situations Germans will deviate considerably from a decision which they, as experts on the ground, judge to be unwise, counterproductive, or harmful to the business.
+In certain situations Germans will deviate considerably from a decision which they, as subject matter experts, judge to be unwise, counterproductive, or harmful to the business.